-Some solutions.
 Alone, JV CEOs cannot solve all the challenges of JV governance.
 After all, fewer than 5% of JV CEOs are even formal members of the Board, much less able to control that group.
 In fact, the Board Chair, or a senior Director from one of the parent companies, is the more natural owner of making the governance work.
 That said, because few JVs have instituted regular governance reviews, and because JV CEOs feel the dysfunction of governance far more acutely than do Board members themselves, JV CEOs are often the ones who, with the help of the Chair and/or Lead Directors, need to trigger a process to revisit governance.
 How can JV CEOs do this?

 We suggest that JV CEOs start by focusing on four things:

 - Take a strong position with the Board from the very beginning on the importance of good governance.
 This means communicating the clear link between governance and overall JV performance and risk management, driving an annual conversation with the Board about governance health, and supporting the Chair in conducting the right types of governance assessments.
-(Such assessment include governance system reviews, Board and committee assessments, and individual Director self-assessments.)
+(Such assessments include governance system reviews, Board and committee assessments, and individual Director self-assessments.)

 - Orchestrate a conversation with the Board about how it wants governance to work.
 This conversation should include defining how closely the Board wants to be involved in what issues – and memorializing this in a set of Guiding Principles, a Board Book, or other corporate governance policies.